jundalisay/spblist/content/en/research/spinoza/politics/chapter-02.md

 {{< s v="7" >}} Man, like other individual things, endeavours to preserve his own being as far as in him lies.

 For if there could here be any possible difference, it would have to arise from man's having a free will.
-Yet the more free we conceived man to be, the more we were compelled to maintain that he must necessarily preserve himself and be of sound mind, as will readily be granted
+Yet the more free we conceived man to be, the more we were compelled to maintain that he must necessarily preserve himself and be of sound mind, as will readily be granted by everyone who does not confuse freedom with contingency.

 <!-- 9 [potestatem.
 I
 1